Clinica Doctor Balcangiu-Stroescu

 Proteins:

-Adequate protein intake helps stabilize blood glucose and prevent muscle loss, especially after age 40.
+Adequate protein intake helps stabilize blood glucose levels and prevent muscle loss, especially after age 40.

 How much protein do we need?